Eberewilson/Eberewilson/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-### :woman_technologist: Tech Stacks
+### :woman_technologist: Techs & Languages
 - Html | CSS | Bootstrap | Javascript
 - Figma | Adobe XD | Marvel | Invision

 -----------------------------------------------------------------------------------------------------------------------------

-- 🌱 I’m currently learning to.....
+- 🌱 I’m currently learning to be the best I can be.
 - 🤔 I’m looking for help with becoming a great designer & developer.
 - ⚡ Fun fact: My favourite fruit is pineapple and I enjoy watching cartoons.
 - 😄 Pronouns: 'Your Majesty'